kyleetqi/stockticker/README.md

 # Operation
 * Plug and play.
 Use power supply that is rated at 5V and can supply at least 2A.
 A phone charging brick should be sufficient. **DO NOT PLUG IN TWO CABLES AT THE SAME TIME.**
-* Manually level the pointer to horizontal before the power the device since the motor does not have absolute positioning. (i.e., it doesn’t remember its positioning between power ons.)
+* Manually level the pointer to horizontal before powering the device since the motor does not have absolute positioning. (i.e., it doesn’t remember its positioning between power ons.)
 * If the ESP32 is unable to establish a connection to the internet or API, it will automatically enter demo mode and generate random data.